rethab/actions-lint/README.md

 This action includes a community build.
 For every change that is made, a number of public workflows are linted to make sure new changes don't break existing workflows.
 Do you know about a workflow that should also be included in the community build?
-Please file an issue or a pull request.
+Please file an issue or open a pull request.